cloudgraphdev/cli/README.md

 <!-- examplesqueries -->

 # Example Queries
+Link to full documentation: https://docs.cloudgraph.dev/overview.

 To use CloudGraph, you will need to be familiar with [GraphQL](https://graphql.org/).
 This section contains a handful of example queries to get you up and running but is by no means exhaustive.
 If you can dream it up, you can query it!
-Note that you can find additional example queries in the [examples](https://github.com/cloudgraphdev/cli/tree/master/examples) directory.
-Feel free to make a PR with other examples you would like to see included, check out the [Contribution Guidelines](#contribution-guidelines) section for more information.
+Note that you can find **hundreds** of additional example queries in the [documentation](https://docs.cloudgraph.dev/overview).

 <br />